pdee/pdee/doc/commands-python-mode.rst

 ------------------
 Print help on symbol at point.

-If symbol is defined in current buffer, jump to it's definition Optional C-u used for debugging, will prevent deletion of temp file.
+If symbol is defined in current buffer, jump to it's definition instead Optional C-u used for debugging, will prevent deletion of temp file.

 py-describe-mode